zuanming/thirdrepo/README.md

 - JavaScript Syntax validated by Esprima

 ## Deployment
-GitHub was used to hose to deploy the website, using GitHub to host the project repository.
-You can find the deployed website in this [link](http://zuanming.github.io/secondrepo).
+The website is deployed on Heroku, using GitHub to host the project repository.
+The website can be found at this [link](http://foodiereview.herokuapp.com).

 ## Credits
 This website was built using tools and data from various sources, including but not limited to the following: